amalss18/old_website/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Also, I am very dedicated supporter of Real Madrid, I hate missing any of their games.
-I also enjoy listening to music and watching videos n YouTube in my spare time.
+I also enjoy listening to music and watching videos on YouTube in my spare time.
 </p>

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect if you want to collab something awesome in the world of open-source tech.
-Follow the social media links given below or drop an e-mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
+Let’s connect if you want to collab on something awesome!
 </p>

 <br>